aslotte/aslotte.github.io/_posts/2020-02-08-migrate-to-net-core-configuration.md

 ### 3. Convert `web.config` and `app.config` to `appsettings.json`

-Alright, so we have the piping set up, and our application now depends on `IConfiguration` instead of the `System.Configuration.ConfigurationManager.` The next step is to convert our `web.config` to `appsettings.json`
+Alright, so we have the piping set up, and our application now depends on `IConfiguration` instead of on the `System.Configuration.ConfigurationManager.` The next step is to convert our `web.config` to `appsettings.json`

 There are a couple of things to keep in mind while doing so: